yuninxia/HPCToolkit/doc/src/users/hpcrun/hpcrun.md

 hpcrun -t app arg ...
 ```

 The `-t` will collect a call path trace based on asynchronous sampling of each CPU thread using a time-based sampling metric.
-Besides the default `CPUTIME` metric, other time-based metrics include `REALTIME` and \`\`cycles\`.
+Besides the default `CPUTIME` metric, other time-based metrics include `REALTIME` and `CYCLES`.
 How to use these metrics is described a bit later.

 The `-t` option also traces any GPU operations if a `-e gpu=*` option is used to enable measurement of GPU activities.

 Traces are most useful for understanding the execution dynamics of multithreaded or multi-process applications; however, you may find a trace of a single-threaded application to be useful to understand how an execution unfolds over time.

 For programs that launch many GPU operations per second, the `-tt` will collect a more useful trace than `-t`.
 Like the `-t` option, `-tt` records a call path trace based on asynchronous sampling of each CPU thread using a time-based sampling metric.
-Unlike `-t`, `-tt` also records a sample for a thread as it launches each GPU operation (if any).
+Unlike `-t`, `-tt` also records a sample for a thread as it launches each GPU operation, if any.
-Without `-tt`, the activity seen on a CPU trace line at the time a kernel is launched
+Without `-tt`, the activity seen on a CPU trace line at the time it launches a GPU operation
-is often from long ago, which makes it hard to understand how CPU activity relates to GPU activity.
+is often from far earlier in the execution, which can make it difficult to relate to concurrent CPU and GPU activity.
 Since additional non-sample elements are added, any statistical properties of the CPU traces are disturbed.

 While CPUTIME is used as the default sample source if no other sample source is specified, many other sample sources are available.